Skip to main content

 If migrating from V7.1 and want to use the new managed XOM feature introduced in V7.5, you need to extend the database to include the XOM repository.

-You will either do so through the Installation Settings Wizard that you will be prompted when accessing the new Rule Execution Server console the first time, or by running the xomrepository_<DatabaseName>.sql script, found in new product distribution directory <InstallDir>/executionserver/databases, on the existing database schema.
+You will either do so through the Installation Settings Wizard that you will be prompted when accessing the new Rule Execution Server console the first time, or by running the xomrepository_<DatabaseName>.sql script, found in the new product distribution directory <InstallDir>/executionserver/databases, on the existing database schema.

 For more information on the managed XOM feature, see section Decision Server Rules V7.5 > Managing business rule execution in Rule Execution Server > Deploying Java XOMs of the documentation.